mohyaz11/OptimumSetupBook/manuscript/Lifecycles.md

 ## Other Lifecycles

-### Emergency Bug Fix Lifecycle
+### Hotfix Lifecycle

 What happens when there's a critical bug in production that needs to be fixed quickly?
 Deploying to a Development and Testing environment might take too much time but you still need follow good deployment practices and validate the change prior to pushing to production.
 We often see changes like these go directly to a Staging environment and then to Production after being validated.

-For this we recommend creating a emergency bug fix lifecycle.
-Our bug fix lifecycle will only have two phases, Staging and Production, though yours might be different to account for your internal policies and how your team decides to handle hotfixes.
+For this we recommend creating a hotfix lifecycle.
+Our hotfix lifecycle will only have two phases, Staging and Production, though yours might be different to account for your internal policies and how your team decides to handle hotfixes.
 In a later chapter, we'll look at how to configure your project to use this lifecycle in addition to the default, but for now we'll be content with configuring it so that it's ready to go later.

 ### Infrastructure as Code Lifecycle

-You may have noticed that we didn't include SpinUp, TearDown, or Maintenance in the default or emergency lifecycles.
+You may have noticed that we didn't include SpinUp, TearDown, or Maintenance in the default or hotfix lifecycles.
 We are going to create a lifecycle for our Infrastructure as Code projects that includes SpinUp and TearDown.
 We'll cover the use of this lifecycle later, but for now, create the lifecycle with a SpinUp and TearDown phase.
 There is a twist in creating the SpinUp phase as we're going to make it an optional phase.

 #### Optional Phases